overhead view of students working together at a round table

 In this SubjectToClimate lesson, students use geometry to investigate the question: "How much would sea levels rise if Antarctica melted?"
 This challenging and fun lesson utilizes a range of geometry skills and is rooted in the context of glacial melting.

-This inquiry based math lesson will likely take more than one class period for students to have ample time to discuss and reflect on the results of the activity.
+This inquiry-based high school math lesson will likely take more than one class period for students to have ample time to discuss and reflect on the results of the activity.
 If your students are not familiar with graphing a trend line for a scatterplot, consider showing them this video

-These inquiry based math lesson plans will help you to bring climate change topics into your math classroom.
+These math lesson plans use an inquiry approach to bring climate change topics into your math class.
 As students learn how math is highly useful in solving real-world problems like the climate crisis, they will become more invested in building their math skills.
 Be sure to check out the SubjectToClimate database to find even more math-focused climate change resources.

 About the Author